About the Moringa Oleifera Tree

 · Ounce per ounce Moringa leaves contain 4 times the amount of calcium found in milk

-It is reported to be a very hardy plant that can grow in very dry climates, needing only 12 inches of water a year, but it it will grow bigger and faster with more water.
+It is reported to be a very hardy plant that can grow in very dry climates, though it will grow bigger and faster with more water.
 With proper care and watering they can grow up to 16 feet in a year.
 It is recommended however, to cut it back and keep it short and bushy for ease of harvesting the leaves and pods.

 The tender young pods (referred to as drumsticks) can be cooked like asparagus.
 Older green pods can be cooked much like okra, and the inner flesh scraped out and eaten.
 I recommend eating the leaves sparingly raw as they are very potent.
 They can accent a salad or be cooked like collards or other greens.
 The leaves can be dried and powdered and used in drinks or teas.
 So it has a myriad of ways that it can be consumed and enjoyed.